-1 Include years of experience, location of services, services provided, and populations served.
-3.2 Describe experience maintaining professional and respectful interactions and relationships with intergenerational TGNCI+ and/or Lesbian Gay Bisexual Transgender Queer Intersex and Asexual (LGBTQIA+) populations and related advocacy or programs to serve such populations.
-3.3 Describe experience handling tenant critical incidents, including prevention and deescalation of incidents.
-3.4 Describe experience in racial and gender equity best practices, interventions, and continuous learning and quality improvement.
-3.5 Describe experience managing complex neighborhood dynamics related to Master Lease and Property Management services.
-3.6 Describe experience collaborating and coordinating with external agencies and/or providers to deliver Master Lease and Property Management services. spaces?
-How well does Proposer's years of experience, location of services, services provided, and populations served align with the RFQ scope of services?
-3.2 How well does Proposer describe experience maintaining professional and respectful interactions and relationships with intergenerational TGNCI+ and/or LGBTQIA+ populations?
-3.3 How well does Proposer describe experience handling tenant critical incidents, including prevention and de-escalation of incidents?
-3.4 How well does Proposer describe experience in racial and gender equity best practices, interventions, and continuous learning and quality improvement?
-3.5 How well does Proposer describe experience managing complex neighborhood dynamics related to Master Lease and Property Management services?
-3.6 How well does Proposer describe experience collaborating and coordinating with external agencies and/or providers to deliver Master Lease and Property Management services?
+3.2 Describe experience handling tenant critical incidents, including prevention and deescalation of incidents.
+3.3 Describe experience in racial and gender equity, and serving the LGBTQAI+ community best practices, interventions, and continuous learning and quality improvement.
+3.4 Describe experience managing complex neighborhood dynamics related to Master Lease and Property Management services.
+3.5 Describe experience collaborating and coordinating with external agencies and/or providers to deliver Master Lease and Property Management services.
+3.2 How well does Proposer describe experience handling tenant critical incidents, including prevention and de-escalation of incidents?
+3.3 How well does Proposer describe experience in racial and gender equity and serving the LGBTQAI+ community best practices, interventions, and continuous learning and quality improvement?
+3.4 How well does Proposer describe experience managing complex neighborhood dynamics related to Master Lease and Property Management services?
+3.5 How well does Proposer describe experience collaborating and coordinating with external agencies and/or providers to deliver Master Lease and Property Management services?
 4. Program Approach Appendix 1a: Written Proposal and Attachment 6a Policies and Procedures 4.1 Describe Master Lease and Property Management plan based on the Scope of Services.
 Including plan for long- and short-term asset management; stewardship of Master Lease; leasehold interest; possessory interest; and property tax welfare exemption filling.
 4.2 Describe how services will be provided with tenant centered approaches that focus on racial and gender equity and align with the core components of Housing First.
-4.3 Describe how services will be provided to promote TGNCI+ TAY and adult tenant safety 4.1 How well does Proposer describe their plan for administering Property Management services included in the Scope of Services including plan for long- and short-term asset management; stewardship of Master Lease; leasehold interest; possessory interest; and property tax welfare exemption filing?
+4.3 Describe how services will be provided to promote TAY tenant safety and prevent tenant harm and crises.
+Include any relevant policies and procedures as Attachment 6a.
+4.4 Describe plan for project management of tenant improvements and building renovations.
+4.1 How well does Proposer describe their plan for administering Property Management services included in the Scope of Services including plan for long- and short-term asset management; stewardship of Master Lease; leasehold interest; possessory interest; and property tax welfare exemption filing?
 4.2 How well does Proposer describe how services will be provided with tenant centered approaches that focus on racial and gender equity?
 How well do Proposer's approaches align with core components of Housing First?
-20 and prevent tenant harm and crises.
-Include any relevant policies and procedures as Attachment 6a.
-4.4 Describe plan for project management of tenant improvements and building renovations. will be provided to promote TGNCI+ TAY and adult tenant safety?
-How well does Proposer 5.
-Organizational Capacity and Staffing Proposa And Attachm 7a Organiza Chart Master Lease and Property Management services and project management of tenant improvements and building renovations. ent 5.2 Describe program staffing plan including staff titles, FTE, licenses/ certifications, language 5.1 How well does Proposer demonstrate organizational capacity to provide Master Lease and Property Management services and project management of tenant improvements and building renovations?
-5.2 How well does Proposer describe their staffing plan including staff titles, FTE, licenses/certifications, language capacity; roles and responsibilities; and supervision structure?
-How well does Attachment 7a, Organizational Chart, demonstrate where services will fall within the agency?
-5.3 How well does Proposer demonstrate how staff will reflect the population served of TGNCI+ TAY 16
+4.3 How well does Proposer describe how services will be provided to promote TAY tenant safety?
+How well does Proposer describe how services will prevent tenant harm and crises?
+How well do policies and procedures, included as Attachment 6a, address tenant safety and prevent tenant harm and crises?
+20